-PACIFIC RETAIL has agreed to file a registration statement upon SC-USREALTY's request with respect to the PACIFIC RETAIL Common Shares owned by SC-USREALTY.
-Realty if the shares are not registered under Section 12(b) or 12(g) of the Securities Exchange Act of 1934 on or prior to October 20, 1999.
-Beginning one year after the shares are registered under the Securities Exchange

-Act of 1934, PACIFIC RETAIL has agreed to file a shelf registration statement covering SC-USREALTY's shares upon SC-USREALTY's request.
-SC-USREALTY is responsible for paying all expenses of a registration discussed in this paragraph, except for PACIFIC RETAIL's legal and accounting fees.
-SC-USREALTY is restricted from selling through the facilities of any stock exchange PACIFIC RETAIL Common Shares in excess of 2% of the outstanding PACIFIC RETAIL Common Shares during any calendar quarter.
-Additionally, SC-USREALTY may not sell any such shares if, as result of such sale (1) in the case of a sale prior to the time the shares are registered under the Securities Exchange Act of 1934, such person's ownership of shares would equal or exceed 9.8% of the PACIFIC RETAIL Common Shares on a fully diluted basis and (2) in the case of sale after such time, such person's ownership would equal or exceed 5% of the PACIFIC RETAIL Common Shares then outstanding.
+Pacific Retail has agreed to file a registration statement upon SC-USRealty's request with respect to the Pacific Retail common shares owned by SC-USRealty if the shares are not registered under Section 12(b) or 12(g) of the Securities Exchange Act of 1934 on or prior to October 20, 1999.
+Beginning one year after the shares are registered under the Securities Exchange Act of 1934, Pacific Retail has agreed to file a shelf registration statement covering SC-USRealty's shares upon SC-USRealty's request.
+SC-USRealty is responsible for paying all expenses of a registration discussed in this paragraph, except for Pacific Retail's legal and accounting fees.
+SC-USRealty is restricted from selling through the facilities of any stock exchange Pacific Retail common shares in excess of 2% of the outstanding Pacific Retail common shares during any calendar quarter.
+Additionally, SC-USRealty may not sell any such shares if, as result of such sale (1) in the case of a sale prior to the time the shares are registered under the Securities Exchange Act of 1934, such person's ownership of shares would equal or exceed 9.8% of the Pacific Retail common shares on a fully diluted basis and (2) in the case of sale after such time, such person's ownership would equal or exceed 5% of the Pacific Retail common shares then outstanding.

-In connection with the PACIFIC RETAIL's August 1996, April 1997 and December 1997 private offerings PACIFIC RETAIL entered into Transfer and Registration Rights Agreements with each person purchasing securities in such offerings, including SC-USREALTY.
-Pursuant to such agreements, investors holding at least 10% of the PACIFIC RETAIL Common Shares purchased in such offering, have the right to elect to request that PACIFIC RETAIL file a registration statement with respect to any or all of the PACIFIC RETAIL Common Shares owned by such investor if the shares are not registered under the Securities Exchange Act of 1934 on or prior to third anniversary of the date of the relevant agreement.
+In connection with Pacific Retail's August 1996, April 1997 and December 1997 private offerings, Pacific Retail entered into Transfer and Registration Rights Agreements with each person purchasing securities in such offerings, including SC-USRealty.
+Pursuant to such agreements, investors holding at least 10% of the Pacific Retail common shares purchased in such offerings, have the right to elect to request that Pacific Retail file a registration statement with respect to any or all of the Pacific Retail common shares owned by such investor if the shares are not registered under the Securities Exchange Act of 1934 on or prior to third anniversary of the date of the relevant agreement.
 The investors requesting registration are responsible for paying all expenses of a registration pursuant to such agreement.